-- If the traveler, vaccinated previously, still keeps his/her yellow fever vaccination document (ICVP), he/she should not be re-vaccinated.
+- If the traveler, has been vaccinated against yellow fever less than 10 years ago, and still has the yellow fever vaccination document (ICVP), he/she doesn't have to be re-vaccinated.

 - If the traveler lost his or her certificate of vaccination, he/she must re-vaccinate.
 This does not entail any additional risk of side effects.

 When and where to present the yellow book?

 - Present the yellow book (ICVP) with proof of vaccination against Yellow Fever to the attending immigration officers at the Department of Immigration, Security and Alarm of Aruba (IASA), prior to entry into Aruba.

 - Passengers who have been in countries at risk and are in transit through Aruba.
 This also includes those who have to leave and re-enter the airport or cruise ships in less than 24 hours.